arogozhnikov/arogozhnikov.github.io/_posts/2026-02-01-protein-lms.markdown

 Paper builds a good contrast between MLMs and causal LMs (CLMs).
 MLMs are efficient and easy to overfit, opposite to CLMs.

-They claim that optimal training recipe is starting from CLMs, then switchin loss to MLM; Surprisingly, training on two losses at the same time isn't better.
+They claim that optimal training recipe is starting from CLMs, then switching loss to MLM; Surprisingly, training on two losses at the same time isn't better.
 Authors argue that flops-optimal scaling favors larger models (and they train up to 10B parameters).
 Results are mixed:

 - transfer to downstream tasks isn't impressive
 - contact prediction: minor fine-tuning of ~1B model achieves higher quality than larger model

-Insteresting observation: BERT's 15% masking ratio (used in ESMs) is still a good choice in protein MLMs.
+Interesting observation: BERT's 15% masking ratio (used in ESMs) is still a good choice in protein MLMs.